jbubriski/HTML5-Laser-Beams/README.md

 ## Credit

-Some of the code, mainly the animation code, was taken from example on the [HTML5 Canvas Tutorials website](http://www.html5canvastutorials.com).
+Some of the code, mainly the requestAnimFrame animation code, was taken from example on the [HTML5 Canvas Tutorials website](http://www.html5canvastutorials.com).